Raita

 Seasonality

-Available throughout the year; yogurt is consistently produced
+Available throughout the year as yogurt is produced continuously and vegetables vary by season

 Best Months